 In-house lawyers share their wants, needs and pain points

-More than 40 percent of large departments employ litigation-related legal tech, but implementation is low among small and medium teams.
-That may be temporary; these tools are being evaluated or developed by 73 percent of teams of two to five lawyers; 65 percent of teams of six to 10 lawyers; and 79 percent of teams of 11 to 50 lawyers.
+More than 40 percent of large in-house legal departments employ litigation-related LegalTech, but implementation is low among small and medium teams.
+That may be temporary though.
+These legal tools are being evaluated or developed by 73 percent of teams of two to five lawyers; 65 percent of teams of six to 10 lawyers; and 79 percent of teams of 11 to 50 lawyers.

-This is attractive for larger teams; 74 percent of teams with 11 to 50 lawyers feel the need or are exploring options; 57 percent of teams with 50 or more lawyers are exploring options or have a solution in development.
+This is attractive for larger legal teams.
+74 percent of teams with 11 to 50 lawyers feel the need or are exploring options; 57 percent of teams with 50 or more lawyers are exploring options or have a solution in development.

-Large departments voiced discontent with their existing document management and knowledge management tools; 43 percent said their current systems don’t meet their needs, and another 14 percent admitted to not using these tools well.
+Large legal departments voiced discontent with their existing document management and knowledge management tools.
+43 percent said their current in house legal software don’t meet their needs, and another 14 percent admitted to not using these tools well.
 Only 14 percent said their department used document management and knowledge management tools “moderately well” or better.
 (Perhaps this is solace for the 63 percent of small departments that said they do not have any document management system.)

-When it comes to a technology roadmap – a purposeful plan for in-house legal tech – there’s a clear divide between small and large legal teams.
-No departments of five lawyers or fewer said they had a technology roadmap; 71 percent of law departments with more than 50 lawyers said they have one in place.
+When it comes to a technology roadmap – a purposeful plan for in house legal department software – there’s a clear divide between small and large legal teams.
+No departments of five lawyers or fewer said they had a technology roadmap, while 71 percent of law departments with more than 50 lawyers said they have one in place.
 A smattering of midsize departments have roadmaps – one-third of departments of six to 10 lawyers, and 11 percent of 11 to 50 lawyers.

-Small departments may catch up soon, however; 64 percent said they recognise the value of a roadmap, and 18 percent are either exploring options or actively developing one.
+Small legal departments may catch up soon, however 64 percent said they recognise the value of a roadmap, and 18 percent are either exploring options or actively developing one.

 Of course, the roadmap must be a living document, adjusting as your department, your company and the technology itself evolves.
 This is an area for improvement for legal teams of all sizes: Only 28 percent of large law departments said they perform continuous technology evaluations at least “moderately well”; that drops to 9 percent for small teams.